na-na-hi/renget/archive/vdpo6.md

 >your other hand found his chest and you teased his nipple
 >"fuck!"
 >his hips bucked and he clawed the sheets under him
->you weren't going to push him he liked men just yet
+>you weren't going to push him to admit he liked men just yet
 >but he seemed pretty gay from where you stood
 >pinned to the bed and making whorish noises
 >really hard to deny he was gay like this